Sanchita-Gupta06/CPU-Scheduling-Simulator/README.md

 # CPU Scheduling Simulator

-A complete CPU Scheduling Simulator written in C++ that implements multiple CPU scheduling algorithms.
-The simulator can run FCFS, SRTF, Priority Scheduling, and Round Robin, and allows users to compare scheduling strategies on various performance metrics.
-It also includes an automatic scheduling mode that selects the most suitable algorithm based on process burst times and supports CLI-based interactive input.
+A  CPU Scheduling Simulator in C++ that supports multiple scheduling algorithms: FCFS, SRTF, Priority, and Round Robin.
+It features a CLI interface for manual or file-based input, displays detailed process metrics, Gantt charts, and includes an Auto mode to select the best algorithm based on burst time patterns.

 ---

 ## Introduction

-CPU Scheduling is a core operating system concept that decides which of the ready processes gets the CPU.
-Efficient scheduling improves system throughput, CPU utilization, and responsiveness.
+CPU Scheduling is a key part of how operating systems manage multiple running programs.
+It decides which process should use the CPU next.
+Good scheduling helps make the system run smoothly and respond quickly.

-This simulator helps visualize and compare the behavior and efficiency of different algorithms under a variety of input conditions.
-It is ideal for OS education, benchmarking, or systems experimentation.
+This simulator shows how different CPU scheduling algorithms work and lets you compare their performance.
+It's useful for learning, testing different process setups, or understanding how scheduling affects program execution.

 ---